 2021 University Undergraduate Research and Arts Forum (UURAF)

 The 23rd annual UURAF will be held Thursday, April 15 to Monday, April 19, 2021 as a virtual event.
-The virtual event location will be announced later.
+The virtual event will be hosted on Symposium by ForagerOne.
 Abstract submissions will be accepted from January 14 to February 14, 2021.
 Late registrations accepted until April 4th.

 Join us for UURAF 2021 on Symposium by ForagerOne!